ankita34359/Operating-System-Concepts-and-Practical-Exercises/Basics/Lecture-2.md

 - Prioritize Critical Tasks: It ensures that high-priority tasks are executed promptly, especially in time-sensitive applications.

  ## 1. Single-Process Operating System

+### Overview
+A Single-Process OS, also known as a Monolithic Operating System, allows only one process to execute at any given time.
+This type of system was widely used in the early days of computing.

+### Key Characteristics
-- Definition: Only one process can execute at a time from the ready queue.
+- Single Process Execution: Only one process can be active and execute at any time from the ready queue.
-- Example: This is the oldest form of an operating system.
+- Oldest OS Model: This is one of the simplest and earliest types of operating systems.

+### Limitations
+- Poor Utilization of CPU: During I/O operations, the CPU remains idle, leading to inefficiency.
+- No Parallelism: Only one task can be performed at a time, which reduces overall system productivity.